kumuluz/kumuluzee-config/README.md

 KumuluzEE Config is an open-source configuration management extension for the KumuluzEE framework.
 It extends basic configuration framework which is a part of KumuluzEE framework, described [here](https://github.com/kumuluz/kumuluzee/wiki/Configuration).
-It provides support for additional configuration sources in addition to environment variables and configuration files.
+It provides support for additional configuration sources in addition to environment variables, system properties and configuration files.

 KumuluzEE Config follows the idea of an unified configuration API for the framework and provides additional configuration sources which can be utilised with a standard KumuluzEE configuration interface.